csskit/csskit/.mise-tasks/README.md

 - `mise r generate-values <spec>` will generate Value definitions into `../crates/css_ast/src/values/<spec>/mod.rs`.

 - `mise r generate-all-values` will generate Value definitions for all known CSS specs.

+- `mise r generate-csswg-changelog [output-file]` will generate a changelog comparing the previous csswg-drafts SHA (stored in `.csswg-drafts-sha`) with the current main branch.
+Output defaults to `csswg-changelog.md`.